Roosevelt High School

 • Talk with your parents or guardians if you haven’t already.

-• If you still have a question about what courses to take, email your future Roosevelt counselor.
+• If you still have a question about what courses to take, email your Roosevelt counselor.

 • Social Studies (year-long)